aarshe22/code-buddy/PERSISTENCE.md

 # Data Persistence Guide

-This document explains how data persistence is configured in the Dev Stack to ensure no information is lost when containers are rebuilt.
+This document explains how data persistence is configured in Code Buddy to ensure no information is lost when containers are rebuilt.

 ## Volume Strategy